 Monaco, meanwhile, glitters in unabashed opulence attracting the world’s elite with its unique blend of urban luxury, timelessness and spectacular surrounds.
 The principality also plays host to one of the most highly-anticipated events on the sporting calendar, the Monaco Grand Prix.

-Whether your itinerary encompasses all these hotspots or if you spend your vacation docked in one of the coastline’s high-class ports, the French Riviera is the ultimate place to see and be seen.
+Whether opting for an itinerary that encompasses all of these hotspots or berthing in just one of the coastline's high-class ports, the French Riviera is the ultimate place to see and be seen.
 But, with such appeal, luxury charter yachts can be hard to come by, so book well in advance.

 The very best charter yachts crusing the riviera this summer will be Amels' 83m/273ft motor yacht 'Here Comes the Sun', the 73m/238ft motor yacht 'Coral Ocean' from Lurrsen and the 63m/206ft motor yacht 11/11, launched by Benetti in 2015.

 The popularity of Greece as a charter destination is steadily on the rise and, out of its 6,000-odd islands and islets, it’s the 39-strong archipelago of the Cyclades that has caught the attention of the superyacht set.

 Picture a Greek island and images of white-washed villages and blue-domed churches tumbling down hillsides to meet turquoise waters are bound to come to mind.
 These would be the Cyclades’ leading ladies, Mykonos and Santorini, often celebrated as two of the most exquisite islands in the Mediterranean.

 Formed thousands of years ago, Santorini’s spectacular scenery is a result of a colossal volcanic explosion and, today, the island’s wild beauty, unforgettable sunsets, multi-coloured sand beaches and picturesque villages such as Fira and Oia radiate romance.